-Table 3: Threatened plants recorded in the Bobbiwaa parks
+Table 3 Threatened plants recorded in the Bobbiwaa parks

-Common name Scientific name Status Park

-BC Act EPBC Act

-A sedge Cyperus conicus E Killarney SCA

-Native milkwort Polygala linariifolia E Killarney SCA

-Spiny peppercress Lepidium aschersonii V V Bobbiwaa SCA
+Common name Common name Scientific name Status Park BC Act EPBC Act A sedge Cyperus conicus Е Killarney SCA Native milkwort Polygala linariifolia Е Killarney SCA Spiny peppercress Lepidium aschersonii V V Bobbiwaa SCA

-Source: BioNet Atlas 2017b
+Source: BioNet Atlas (OEH 2017b).

 BC Act: Biodiversity Conservation Act; EPBC Act: Environment Protection and Biodiversity Conservation Act.
 E = endangered; V = vulnerable.

-Strategies for the recovery of threatened species, populations and ecological communities have been set out in a statewide Biodiversity Conservation Program (OEH 2017a, formerly known as the Threatened Species Priorities Action Statement).
+Strategies for the recovery of threatened species, populations and ecological communities have been set out in a statewide Biodiversity Conservation Program (OEH 2017a).
 These actions are currently prioritised and implemented through the Saving our Species program which aims to maximise the number of threatened species that can be secured in the wild in New South Wales for 100 years (OEH 2013b).
 Individual recovery plans may need to be prepared for threatened species listed under the Environment Protection and Biodiversity Conservation Act.